adityatripathiiit/Pan_Tompkins_QRS_Detection/README.md

 * The dataset is being downloaded from the given hashed link.
 However if at a later point of time, the dataset is not available in the input file, kindly use the dataset present in the repository in place of the downloaded data.

-* To run, open the colab file and select the signal number using the slider given.
+* To run, open the python notebook file and select the signal number using the slider given.
 Then run the corresponding cells to get the results

 ## References and Credits 💳